 Performing work away from home

-Let us now consider renting property on contract and if you can claim the cost of renting a house or flat near your contract site.
-You might consider renting property while UK contracting if you have a fixed term of work for, say, six months or more.
-If you are working month to month and are not guaranteed to be at the work location for a fixed period, staying in a hotel or B&B would be the better option as opposed to renting a house or flat on contract.
+Let’s now consider renting property on contract and if you can claim the cost of renting a house or flat near your contract site.
+You might consider paying rent and take a look at rental property contracts while UK contracting.
+This could be especially so if you have a fixed term of work for, say, six months or more.
+Alternatively, if you’re working month to month and not guaranteed to be at the work location for a fixed period, staying in a hotel or B&B would be the better option as opposed to renting a house or flat on contract.

 Claim for temporary accommodation

 When you are renting as a contractor and claim for the property rental, utility bills and food, these are tax-deductible.
-Therefore, when you are renting away from home your business will save Corporation Tax on these costs.
+Therefore, when you are a contractor renting away from home, your business will save Corporation Tax on these costs.
 The claims will, however, be dependent on you meeting specific tests.